 Hobbes emphasised another natural condition: subjectivity.
 Humans can’t be certain of each other’s intentions, making us fear we may be killed by anyone else without a coercive power to protect us.
 To moderate that fear, people acquiesce to a coercive power—the state, Hobbes’s ‘mortal god’, pictured centre—to enforce rules, including the rules of property ownership.

 For Marx, remember, technology goes first in causal terms, followed by class, the state, and lastly culture.
 But with a fuller theory of human nature, technology still goes first because scarcity makes survival fundamentally important.
 Culture is still last as it’s determined by other variables.
 But the state goes second and class third.
 While Marx emphasised ‘tech and class’, I emphasise ‘tech, the state, and class’ as the base of history.

-The state can then be seen as the basic unit of social evolution: more technologically competitive states defeat less competitive ones either militarily through what I call ‘destructive selection’ or economically through ‘productive selection’.
+The state can then be seen as the basic unit of social evolution: more technologically competitive states defeat less competitive ones militarily and/or economically.

 Putting the state back into history means putting people and contingency back, too.
 The affairs of the state—politics—are about sociality: a dynamic interplay between instinct and reason.
 Politics are also about the managing the discord arising from subjectivity, a process which rarely has a foregone conclusion.
 The end of capitalism isn’t inevitable—just as the demise of feudalism wasn’t.
 A realistic theory of history acknowledges inevitability and contingency.
 Instead of Marx’s economic determinism, let’s put the political back into political economy by putting what Marx missed—the state—back into the theory of history.